ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 ```html
 <icon name="phone"></icon>
 ```
 That code is 100% compatible with all browsers.
-It can be authored, downloaded, and parsed just like any “real” HTML because it is.
-Sure, it’s not a standard element and browsers won’t have any default styles that match of course, but this is not a problem at all.
+It can be authored, downloaded, and parsed just like any "real" HTML because it is.
+Sure, it's not a standard element and browsers won't have any default styles that match of course, but this is not a problem at all.
 You can write CSS that applies to `icon` just like you do for any of the standard tags and attributes:
 ```css
 icon {
   font-family: ‘My Icons’;